rigdev/docs/docs/kubernetes.md

 <hr class="solid" />

 ## Dependencies
-To run Tig, we first need to have an available [MongoDB](https://www.mongodb.com/) cluster and [Minio](https://min.io/) for object storage.
+To run Rig, we first need to have an available [MongoDB](https://www.mongodb.com/) cluster and [Minio](https://min.io/) for object storage.
 We recommend using managed services in production environments.
 If you don't mind running these services your self follow along